 Roger holds his Bachelors Degree from Southern Methodist University and is a continuous learner.
 A Practitioner of constraint management and evangelist for DevOps measurement, speaking at OS Con 2018 and GLUCON 2018 on DevOps Measurement and Enter-Sourcing with Hygieia.
 That which is measured, improves!.

-For most of the past 10 years, he has managaged multi-cultural teams responsible for software development and delivery, production support, Operations, and end-user support of startegic enterprise business processes.
+Since 2008 Russell has led inclusive and empowered multi-cultural teams responsible for software development and delivery, production support, Operations, and DevOps.

 Scott Purgerson, was previously a Sr. Sales Executive with Automation Anywhere located in Dallas, Texas.
 Although born in San Jose, CA, he takes great pride in claiming he’s a Texan, as he’s resided there 97% of his life.
 Scott has over 16 years of professional experience, comprised of sales and management.
 He’s very passionate about helping and partnering with others in their digital transformation journey.
 Scott joined as an organizer for Dallas DevOps Days in 2019.
 In his downtime, Scott enjoys spending time with his wife, Michelle, and their corgi, Winnie, as well being in the woods, hunting.

 Travis is the Site Reliability Engineering Manager at SailPoint and has previously led cloud engineering teams at Blackbaud, Accenture and Trimble Transportation.
 He earned his MBA at Texas State University and an undergrad in Computer Science from UT Austin.
 Travis is based in Dallas and enjoys volunteering with Boy Scouts and taking his 3 sons on outdoor adventures.